 • Fusion.
 A fusion surgery is done at the same time as the discectomy operation in order to stabilize the cervical segment.
 A fusion involves placing bone graft and/or implants where the disc originally was in order to provide stability and strength to the area.

 While this surgery is most commonly done to treat a symptomatic cervical herniated disc, it may also be done for cervical degenerative disc disease.
-It is also commonly done to remove bone spurs (osteophytes) caused by arthritis and to alleviate the symptoms associated with cervical spinal stenosis.
+It is also commonly done to remove bone spurs in the neck (osteophytes) caused by arthritis and to alleviate the symptoms associated with cervical spinal stenosis.

 ACDF may be done for one level, or for more than one level, of the cervical spine.